 Would you draw the line with a 1920’s dressing table, the table where you spent many nights preparing for your best nights.
 Those are the decisions my expat friends have made.
 They aren't easy.

 In Tim O’Brien’s book, “The Things They Carried,” a famous book of short stories by a Vietnam vet, what soldiers carried defined them.
 One soldier wore his girlfriend’s pantyhose around his neck for good luck.
 Others carried things defined by their role in the war, like a two-pound poncho or a compass.

 What would the contents of your purse or overnight bag say about your life?
 What would you bring with you to new country?
 What would you grab from the burning fire?

 When I conducted a “Palapa Survey” under the thatched beach umbrellas one lazy Sunday afternoon and asked each of my friends what they would grab, I received the universal chorus of “Passports!”

 I think they were on to something.
-Something about stuff.
+Something about stuff and freedom from stuff.

 "Life doesn't rid you of things, it frees you of things" - Jorge Bucay, psychotherapist, writer (Argentine)

 I have heard it said “ In the end, all we have is our stories.”
 Our stories are like stars that we flick out into the universe as if from the tips of our fingers.
 They establish that we existed before they too dissolve into nothingness - just like our stuff.

 George Carlin talks about his stuff and he nails it - YouTube video of one of his best skits.